AWS - EC2 or ECS Fargate - Terraform

 ParameterDescription

-divvycloud_versionThe AWS Elastic Container Registry URI for the image version of InsightCloudSec that will be deployed, e.g., "public.ecr.aws/rapid7-insightcloudsec/ics/core:latest".
+divvycloud_versionThe AWS Elastic Container Registry URI for the image version of InsightCloudSec that will be deployed, e.g., public.ecr.aws/rapid7-insightcloudsec/ics/core:latest.Visit the public gallery to view a list of all available image versions.

 account_idThe AWS account ID for the account where InsightCloudSec will be deployed, e.g., 123456789012.

-custom_ecs_envList of custom environment variable maps for ECS Fargate, e.g., {name="DIVVY_LOG_LEVEL" value="debug"}.
+custom_ecs_envList of custom environment variable maps for ECS Fargate, e.g., {name=DIVVY_LOG_LEVEL value=debug}.

-custom_ec2_envList of custom environment variables for EC2 instances, e.g., "DIVVY_LOG_LEVEL=debug"
+custom_ec2_envList of custom environment variables for EC2 instances, e.g., DIVVY_LOG_LEVEL=debug

-Access Explorer
+Access Explorer / Least-Privileged Access (LPA)

 ParameterDescription